in Search Engines for

 Numerical methods are techniques to approximate mathematical procedures (e.g., integrals).
 Approximations are needed because we either cannot solve the procedure analytically (e.g., the standard normal cumulative distribution function) or because the analytical method is intractable (e.g., solving a set of a thousand simultaneous linear equations for a thousand unknowns).
 By end of this course, participants will be able to apply the numerical methods for the following mathematical procedures and topics: differentiation, nonlinear equations, and simultaneous linear equations, interpolation, regression, integration, and ordinary differential equations.
 Additionally, they will be able to calculate errors and implement their relationship to the accuracy of the numerical solutions.
 To be prepared for this course, students should have a passing grade in introductory physics, integral calculus, differential calculus, and ordinary differential equations.

-Simply click on topics to access the courseware which includes the following: textbook content, lecture videos, PowerPoint presentations, multiple-choice questions, blog, related physical problems to engineering majors, and worksheets.
+Simply click on topics to access the courseware which includes the following: textbook content, lecture videos, PowerPoint presentations, multiple-choice questions, blog, simulations, related physical problems to engineering majors, and worksheets.
 We have social media presence through a blog, a YouTube channel, Instagram, Twitter, and a Facebook page.
 We also have a MOOC that you can access to take the course in an organized manner.

 History of This Open Education Resource (OER)